-While the essay topic remains the same, word count has been significantly cut this year, so it’s more important than ever that you dig deep into the engagement opportunities on campus and pick three that clearly align with your story, both past and present.
+While the essay topic has remained the same the last few years, the word count was adjusted once again this year from 300 to 500 words.
+And while candidates may initially celebrate, they typically have more ideas than the essay allows.
+That said, it’s more important than ever that you dig deep into the engagement opportunities on campus and pick three that clearly align with your story, both past and present.
 Dedicating a significant amount of time to networking with students and alumni is essential so that you can envision yourself on campus and articulate how you will add value to the community.

 Outside the classroom is key here.
 All too often applicants ignore that part of the prompt and wax poetic about how their experience will add value in class discussions.
 You must go deeper.
-Fuqua boasts 60+ student clubs, each of which was started and run by students.
+Fuqua boasts 60+ student clubs, each of which was started and continue to be run by students.
 These clubs and other experiential opportunities allow you to take initiative and flex the leadership muscle you are building in the program.
 Think about the groups you will be a part of – professional clubs and/or those that are more light-hearted like the Outdoors Club or Wine Club.
-There’s also the MBA Games, the MBAA leadership cabinet, GATE trips, and other opportunities to get involved.
+There’s also the MBA Games, the MBAA leadership cabinet, international GATE trips, and other opportunities to share your talents.

 Reflect on your past experience and how it will contribute to mission and goals of whatever opportunities you choose.
 If you have networked effectively, you’ll be equipped to articulate how you can add value in vivid detail.